What Is Partnership?

 - preserve and improve upon industry-leading benefits and working conditions for employees

 The partnership is jointly led and funded by Kaiser Permanente and two groups of Partnership unions, the Coalition of Kaiser Permanente Unions and the Alliance of Health Care Unions.
-There are more than 128,000 employees represented by a local in the Coalition of Kaiser Permanente Unions who are part of the partnership, 16,000 managers and 21,000 physicians.
+There are more than 128,000 employees represented by the union locals that are part of the partnership, 16,000 managers and 21,000 physicians.

 Results for KP members and patients